Find Grad Schools

 100 Yearly Graduations

 Fuller Theological Seminary comes in at #8 on our list of the most popular colleges offering master's degrees in divinity studies.
 Roughly 2,200 attend the school each year.
 During the most recent year for which we have data, 100 people received their master's degree in divinity studies from Fuller.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 48% were women.
+Of these students, 47% were women and 40% were members of underrepresented racial-ethnic groups.

 #9